-- Moving handlebars with smooth-stride technology incorporated for a seamless full-body workout that helps you burn more calories and exercise more effectively.
+- Moving handlebars with smooth-stride technology incorporated for a seamless full-body workout that helps you increase the number of calories burned in workout and exercise more effectively.

 - Easy to use LCD console that features a wealth of fitness data and connects with most modern fitness trackers, smart devices, and heart rate monitors.

 - Native compatibility with RunSocial, offering would-be owners a heap of interactive workouts that are already programmed into the machine.

 - Lots of creature comforts to enjoy such as a nicely-sized media tray, built-in speakers, charging ports, a water bottle holder, and more.